 We are mindful of the fact that we are, and always have been a largely male dominated business, particularly within our manufacturing division, and we have worked hard to promote equal opportunities throughout all our recruitment campaigns.
-The focus of our recruitment campaigns has successfully supported more women into entering a career in manufacturing, which has increased the number of females in the lower quartile this year.
-As we are in a male dominated industry, many women are entering the sector for the first time, and are therefore coming in at trainee, apprentice, or graduate level, with a development pathway ahead of them to increase salary with skills, knowledge and experience.
-The progress made this year is therefore expected to result in a reduction in our gender pay gap in future years as these women progress through their careers.
+The focus of our recruitment campaigns in 2021/22 successfully supported more women into entering a career in manufacturing.

+As we are in a niche industry, many employees enter the sector for the first time when joining our company, and therefore come in as a trainee, apprentice, or graduate level with a development pathway ahead of them to increase salary with skills, knowledge and experience.
+Results for 2022 reflect this, as we have seen a higher percentage of women moving into the lower middle quartile, as they progress in their roles.
+It is expected that we will see a further reduction in our gender pay gap in future years as these women continue to progress through their careers.